-We are a social enterprise of the Catholic Diocese of Parramatta Services Limited (CDPSL), a not-for-profit charity supporting families of all religious beliefs in Sydney’s West, Hills District and Blue Mountains.
+We are a social enterprise of the Community Ventures, a not-for-profit charity supporting families of all religious beliefs in Sydney’s West, Hills District and Blue Mountains.

 Your children are cared for by qualified, diligent and capable educators who use their unique qualities and experience to improve the learning outcomes of each child and inspire learning for life.

 We believe that children organise and make sense of their social worlds through play, so we use innovative, play-based learning opportunities.

 Our daily program is guided by children’s interests, abilities, knowledge and culture.
 Your children will learn through “hands on” experiences that involve doing, creating, experimenting, predicting, imagining, achieving, and investigating.